Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Experimental Set-Up

 \section{Experimental Set-Up}

-Here we discuss the setup for our measurement to be performed in Hall A. The main kinematic considerations are the limited momentum reach of the spectrometers in Hall A. However, the large acceptance of BigBite and Super BigBite allows measurements at very low values of $\varepsilon$ with excellent precision.
+Here we discuss the setup for our measurement to be performed in Hall A. With the traditional Hall A HRS spectrometers the main kinematic consideration is the limited rate in each spectrometer at the chosen angles and beam energies.
+However, the large acceptance of BB and SBS allows measurements at very low values of $\varepsilon$ with excellent precision.

-For the rate estimates and the kinematic coverage we have made a number of assumptions that are not overly stringent: \begin{itemize} \item Positron beam currents (unpolarized): $I_{e^+} \approx 1$~$\mu$A. \item Beam profile: $\sigma_x,~\sigma_y < 0.4$~mm. \item Polarization: not required, so phase space at the source maybe chosen for optimized yield and beam parameters. \item Operate with a $\SI{10}{cm}$ liquid H$_2$ target and luminosity of $\SI{2.6}{\per\pico\barn\per\second}$ \item Use the HRS and BigBite for lepton ($e^+/e^-$) detection at $\theta_l = 40 - 120^\circ$. \item Use the SBS for proton detection at $\theta_p = 6-15^\circ$ . \end{itemize} The Hall A configuration suitable for this experiment is shown in Fig.~\ref{fig:2gamma-exp}.
+For the rate estimates and the kinematic coverage we have made a number of assumptions that are not overly stringent: \begin{itemize} \item Positron beam currents (unpolarized): $I_{e^+} \approx 1$~$\mu$A. \item Beam profile: $\sigma_x,~\sigma_y < 0.4$~mm. \item Polarization: not required, so phase space at the source maybe chosen for optimized yield and beam parameters. \item Operate with a $\SI{10}{cm}$ liquid H$_2$ target and luminosity of $\SI{2.6}{\per\pico\barn\per\second}$ \item Use the HRS and BigBite for lepton ($e^+/e^-$) detection at $\theta_l = 40 - 120^\circ$. \item Use the SBS for proton detection at $\theta_p = 6-15^\circ$ . \item The SBS and BB will be placed on the same side of the beam line and will have a minimum opening angle of $58^\circ$.
+An ECal and the HRS will be placed on the opposite side with a minimum opening angle of $30^\circ$. \end{itemize} The Hall A configuration suitable for this experiment is shown in Fig.~\ref{fig:2gamma-exp}.

-The HRS spectrometers are a pair of focusing magnetic spectrometer that is part of the standard spectrometer package in Hall A. One spectrometer is in the process of being decomissioned, but the second remains available for use in future physics measurements.
+The HRS spectrometers are a pair of focusing magnetic spectrometers that is part of the standard spectrometer package in Hall A. One spectrometer is in the process of being decommissioned, but the second remains available for use in future physics measurements.
 The HRS has a small acceptance around 6 msr, and an excellent momentum resolution of 1$\times$10$^{-4}$.
 The angular resolution is 0.5 mrad in the horizontal direction, and 1 mrad in the vertical direction.
 Tracking and momentum measurements are performed by two vertical drift chambers, each with two planes of wires.
-Triggering and particle identification are performed by Cherenkov and time-of-flight scintillators. \cite{Alcorn:2004}.
+Triggering and particle identification are performed by Cherenkov and time-of-flight scintillators \cite{Alcorn:2004}.